 Chris Stone is Professor of Practice of Public Integrity at the Blavatnik School.
-Chris has blended theory and practice throughout a career dedicated to justice sector reform, good governance, and innovation in the public interest, working with governments and civil service organisations in dozens of countries worldwide.
+Chris has blended theory and practice throughout a career dedicated to justice sector reform, good governance, and innovation in the public interest, working with governments and civil society organisations in dozens of countries worldwide.
 Throughout his career, Chris has been an advisor to public defenders, police leaders, and public prosecutors, assisting at the creation of the Crown Prosecution Service of England and Wales, the National Prosecuting Authority of South Africa, and the Office of the Prosecutor of the International Criminal Court.

-The programme aims to strengthen the skills that senior public servants need to build cultures of excellence, effectiveness, and integrity throughout the institutions they lead and across the public sector more widely.
-Throughout the programme, you will work on skills and frameworks that are essential today across all branches and departments of government in any country or international institution:
+The programme aims to strengthen the skills that rising senior public servants need to build cultures of excellence, effectiveness, and integrity throughout the institutions they lead and across the public sector more widely.
+Throughout the programme, participants work on skills and frameworks that are essential today across all branches and departments of government in any country or international institution:

 - · Communicating effectively

-- · Harnessing digital technology
+- · Harnessing information technology

 - · Reducing cognitive bias in decision-making

-- Strengthening organisational effectiveness
+- · Managing people and performance

-- · Negotiating in the public interest
+- · Building partnerships and conducting negotiations

-- · Maintaining personal integrity
+- · Maintaining personal integrity.